w-korani/keggseq/README.md

 *.
 Similarity: the percentage of similarity between the query and the hits

 Example:
-./conversion.sh list input.fasta output_list.csv blastp 75 75
+./conversion.sh list input.fasta new_ids.csv blastp 75 75

 Example: